 He led the Latics to final positions of 17th and 16th in his two full seasons at Boundary Park.

-Three members of Dickov's backroom staff - assistant manager Gerry Taggart, fitness coach Paul Butler and reserve coach Lee Duxbury - were placed on gardening leave at the end of December.
+Three members of Dickov's backroom staff - assistant manager Gerry Taggart, fitness coach Paul Butler and reserve coach Lee Duxbury -

 And Saturday's defeat to the Saddlers, Oldham's eighth loss in nine league outings, left the Latics one place and one point above the relegation zone.